As a young adult, I was diagnosed with fibromyalgia. Today I am healthy and active again. This is what I did to beat this disease.

 Reactive Hypoglycemia is not typically picked up in the more common fasting hypoglycemia test.
 Fasting hypoglycemia is low blood sugar when you do not eat.
 The correct test for Reactive Hypoglycemia is a Glucose Tolerance Test (GTT).
-Blood sugar readings are taken every ½ hour for 4 hours after glucose is consumed on an empty stomach.
+Blood sugar readings are taken every ½ hour for four hours after glucose is consumed on an empty stomach.

 What to Do About Reactive Hypoglycemia?

-Change your diet to exclude simple sugars (e.g. table sugar, glucose), refined carbohydrate (e.g. white rice, bread, pasta) and starchy foods (e.g. potatoes).
+Change your diet to exclude simple sugars (e.g. table sugar, glucose), refined carbohydrates (e.g. white rice, bread, pasta) and starchy foods (e.g. potatoes).
 Reduce intake of fruit.
 Caffeine and chocolate can aggravate Fibromyalgia, avoid or limit to occasional treats.
 Once you have modified your diet and stuck to it for several months your body will be more tolerant to the occasional deviation from the diet below.

 What to Eat

-- Meats: ensure sugar is not added, especially to low fat cold cuts.
+- Meats: ensure sugar is not added, especially to low-fat cold cuts.

 - Dairy: as long as it is unsweetened (e.g. unsweetened yogurt)